CPP-AP 3.0.1

 Downloading the Library

-If you do not use CMake you can dowload the desired library release, extract it in a desired directory and simply add <cpp-ap-dir>/include to the include directories of your project.
+If you do not use CMake, you can download the desired library release, extract it in a desired directory and simply add <cpp-ap-dir>/include to the include directories of your project.

 The Parser Class